billhanyu/hypothetical-meals/apidoc/ingredient.md

 Get all available ingredients in the `Ingredients` table for order etc (where removed == 0).

 Requires no parameter input.

+Return parameters:
+All columns in Ingredients table AND
+- Storages.name as storage_name
+- Storages.capacity as storage_capacity

 {% endmethod %}